Mass media in Gabon: Telecommunications

 Gabon's oil resources and the revenue that is generated from oil rank the country high among the wealthy nations in Africa.
 The income in Gabon has major discrepancies.
 However, the gross domestic profit is one of well above the average in comparison to other African nations.
 In 1999, the telecommunications market become liberalized.
 The government established an independent regulatory authority.
 There mobile telephone licenses and two Internet Service Providers (ISP) licenses were also established.
 By 2008, Gabon Telecom became privatized when Vivendi-controlled Maroc Telecom purchased a large amount of stock.
 The Ministry of Information, Post and Technology's telecom operations are privitazations, acquisitions and new licenses.
 It includes fixed, mobile, and broadband.
 Gabon has one of the most penetrated mobile markets among in Africa.
 The major service providers include Zain, Gabon's Telecom's Libertis, and Etisalat's Moov.

 Freedom of speech

 The Constitution of Gabon was adopted on March 26, 1991.
-There has been five amendments to the constitution since it was implemented in 1991.
+There has been six amendments to the constitution since it was implemented in 1991, the last one on January 12, 2011.
 The Constitution protects the freedom of speech and the freedom of press.
 In the Constitution's fundamental principles and rights, the second right states: "Freedom of conscience, thought, opinion, expression, communication, and the free practise of religion shall be guaranteed to all, under the reservation of respect of public order."